kudobuilder/operators/repository/kafka/docs/latest/configuration.md

 By default, the Kafka operator will use the default storage class of the Kubernetes cluster.

-To deploy the Kafka cluster using a storage class that isn't the default, you can use the parameter `STORAGE_CLASS`
+To deploy Kafka using a different storage class, you can use the parameter `STORAGE_CLASS`

 ```
 kubectl kudo install kafka --instance=my-kafka-name -p STORAGE_CLASS=<STORAGE_CLASS_NAME>